 The Salzburg Global Seminar has been one of the world’s leading forums for dialogues about important international concerns ever since it was established by three Harvard students in 1947 when Margaret Mead chaired Session #1.
 Each year the Seminar offers a variety of sessions that encourage the free exchange of ideas, diverse viewpoints, and common understandings in a neutral cross-cultural environment.
-Sessions are held at the Seminar’s home in the historic Schloß Leopoldskron, a magnificent 18th-century rococo Castle (familiar to many as the Von Trapp family home in the Sound of Music) that is nestled at the foot of the Austrian Alps and within easy walking distance of Old Salzburg (UN World Heritage Site, birthplace of Mozart, and home to the world-renowned Salzburg Music Festival).
+Sessions are held at the Seminar’s home in the historic Schloß Leopoldskron, a magnificent 18th-century rococo Palace (familiar to many as the Von Trapp family home in the Sound of Music) that is nestled at the foot of the Austrian Alps and within easy walking distance of Old Salzburg (UN World Heritage Site, birthplace of Mozart, and home to the world-renowned Salzburg Music Festival).
 Information about the Seminar can be found in the most recent edition of the President’s Report.

 Global Citizenship Program